-Do these macarons look good, or what?
-They are like the perfect bite size cookies.
-The best part is that this recipe is so simple to follow, that if you follow it step, by step.
-You should have perfect macarons.
-Macarons are the hardest cookie to make by far.
-If you stir it to much they wont turn out.
-If you stir them not enough they don’t turn out.
-There are so many things that if you don’t do it corectly and exact they will not turn out.
-They are alot of work to make as well.
-But once you take them out of the oven, and if they turn out corectly then you will feel so accomplished.
-So I say give this recipe a try, it may take a few tries but once you have them perfect, with that buttercream frosting, and you take a bite of these cookies, it will be all worth it.
+Do these macarons look good or what?
+They are the perfect bite size cookies.
+The best part is that this recipe is so simple to follow, and if you follow it step by step you should have perfect macarons.
+Macarons are the most complicated cookie to make, so be sure to read the recipe in it’s entirety and follow closely.
+If you stir it too much they won’t turn out.
+If you don’t stir them enough they won’t turn out.
+There are quite a few variables so just follow along exactly.
+But once you take them out of the oven you will feel so accomplished.
+So give this recipe a try- it may take a few tries but once you have them perfect, and you take a bite of these cookies with the delicious buttercream frosting, it will be all worth it.

 Macarons, Or Macaroons?

-Alot of people want to know, what is the difference between a macaron, and a macaroon?
-There actully is a vast difference.
+A lot of people want to know, what is the difference between a macaron and a macaroon?
+There actually is a vast difference.
 Macaroons are a completly different thing.
 They are cocount based, with condensed milk.
-And they don’t look even the same as macarons.
+And they don’t look even remotely the same as macarons.

 I do have another recipe for macarons on my blog.
 If you scroll down on the page you will see a few helpful tips.
-I encourage you ro check it out.
+I encourage you to check it out.

 Pink Foolproof French Macarons With Vanilla Buttercream Frosting

 - 3 Egg Whites (at room temperature)

 - ¼ cup white sugar (50 g)